-The Board of Directors has established an Audit Committee, whose responsibilities are set forth in the Audit Committee Charter.
+The Board of Directors has established an Audit Committee, whose responsibilities are set forth in the Bylaws and the Audit Committee Charter.
 All members of the Audit Committee are deemed to be independent, as such term is defined by OTCQX.
-The Audit Committee oversees the operation of the Company's Audit Department.
+The Audit Committee is responsible for oversight of: (i) the external auditor's qualifications and independence; (ii) the performance of the Corporation's internal audit function and external auditor; (iii) the Chief Executive Officer's and senior management's responsibilities to assure that there is in place an effective systems of controls reasonably designed to safeguard the assets of the Corporation, assure the integrity of the Corporation's financial statements, and maintain compliance with the

+Corporation's ethical standards, policies, plans and procedures and with laws and regulations; and (iv) any other responsibility assigned to it by the Board of Directors from time to time.
 The Audit Committee also periodically meets with the independent public accountants for the Company and its subsidiaries and makes recommendations to the Board of Directors concerning any matters related to the independent public accountants.